griptape-ai/griptape-docs/docs/griptape-tools/official-tools/rest-api-client.md

         tools=[posts_client],
     ),
     ToolkitTask(
-        "Get the body of all the comments for post 1.", tools=[posts_client],
+        "Output the body of all the comments for post 1.", tools=[posts_client],
     ),
 )